your French knitting companion

 Using This Skill

-• Recreate garments you see and love
+• Recreate garments you see and love without needing an exact pattern

-• Troubleshoot problems in your own knitting
+• Troubleshoot problems in your own knitting by comparing your fabric to reference photos

-• Better understand pattern instructions
+• Better understand pattern instructions because the written abbreviations connect to visual reality

 Frequently Asked Questions

 How can I tell if a sweater has raglan or set-in sleeves?
-Raglan has diagonal seam lines from underarm to neckline.
-Set-in sleeves have curved seams that follow the shoulder and drop into the armhole.
+Raglan construction shows as diagonal lines of decreases running from the underarm up to the neckline at four points โ€” both front and back, both sides.
+Set-in sleeves have curved seam lines that follow the shoulder and drop into a defined armhole.
+In a photo, look at the shoulder-to-neck transition: a diagonal line means raglan, a curved seam means set-in, and a seamless shoulder with short rows often means a top-down construction.

 Ready to try it?